Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Numerical Results

-From Figure \ref{fig.micro_2class_micro_plots}, we notice the following results: the values of cost function when vehicles move with their NMFE-constructed controls $J_{\hat{v}}=J_{i_{j}}(\hat{v}_{i_{j}},\hat{v}_{-i_{j}},\hat{v}^{-j})$ are closer to those when vehicles move with their best response strategies $J_{\bar{v}}=J_{i_{j}}(\Bar{v}_{i_{j}},\hat{v}_{-i_{j}},\hat{v}^{-j})$ which proves that the macro-macro approach provides a good approximation of the vehicles control and shows the relevance of the algorithms proposed.
-We observe that the $L_{\infty}$ norm of the difference between the NMFE-constructed controls $\hat{v}$ and the best response strategies $\Bar{v}$ denoted by $e_v=\left\|\hat{v}-\Bar{v}\right\|_{\infty}$ are small and decreases every time the total number of vehicles $N$ increases, which is consistent with the main idea of the mean-field theory. \\ \\ In Figure \ref{fig.micro_2class_RA}, we observe from the first row that when the total number of vehicles $N$ increases, the relative accuracy decreases; therefore, a better control approximation is obtained.
-Moving to the second row, where log-log plots are displayed for each configuration to analyze the relationship between the relative accuracies and $N$.
+From Figure \ref{fig.micro_2class_micro_plots}, we notice the following results: the values of cost function when vehicles move with their NMFE-constructed controls $J_{\hat{v}}=J_{i_{j}}(\hat{v}_{i_{j}},\hat{v}_{-i_{j}},\hat{v}^{-j})$ are closer to those when vehicles move with their best response strategies $J_{\bar{v}}=J_{i_{j}}(\Bar{v}_{i_{j}},\hat{v}_{-i_{j}},\hat{v}^{-j})$ which proves that the micro-macro approach provides a good approximation of the vehicles control and shows the relevance of the algorithms proposed.
+We observe that the $L_{\infty}$ norm of the difference between the NMFE-constructed controls $\hat{v}$ and the best response strategies $\Bar{v}$ denoted by $e_v=\left\|\hat{v}-\Bar{v}\right\|_{\infty}$ are small and decreases every time the total number of vehicles $N$ increases, which is consistent with the main idea of the mean-field theory.
+In order to keep the paper concise, we showcase in Figure \ref{fig.micro_2class_micro_plots} the results for only two different $N$ values since the convergence is later outlined in Figure \ref{fig.micro_2class_RA}. $N$ is such that $N=N_1+N_2$, where $N_1=N_2=\alpha n$, where $n=20,100$, with $\alpha=1$ for TC and CT and $\alpha=3$ for TCT.

+\amal{The plots in the first row of Figure \ref{fig.micro_2class_RA} clearly show that the meanRA and maxRA are close to zero.
+Moreover, an increase in the number of vehicles $N$ leads to a decrease in meanRA and maxRA, implying that the accuracy $\hat{\varepsilon}_{i_j}$ is close to zero for all $i_j$, which is also clear for every vehicle in Figure \ref{fig.micro_2class_micro_plots}, meaning the NMFE-constructed control $\hat{v}_{i_j}$ are becoming increasingly close to the best strategy $\Bar{v}_{i_{j}}$ as $N$ increases. } Moving to the second row, where log-log plots are displayed for each configuration to analyze the relationship between the relative accuracies and $N$.
 We clearly observe that MaxRA and MeanRA behave as $N^{-\mu}$ and $N^{-\eta}$ respectively.
 The experimental results found for $\mu$ and $\eta$ are larger than $\frac{1}{4}$, the latter is what is expected by the theory, see \cite{carmona2018probabilistic} section 6.1 Theorem 6.7.
-The same behavior appears in the case of one-class in Figure \ref{fig.micro_1class_RA}.\\ \\ Figure \ref{fig.micro_2class_control_t0.6} shows the anticipation behavior of vehicles on the microscopic scale for [GS] and [GNS], which is consistent with what is described on the macroscopic scale in Figure \ref{fig.macro_mfg_2class_sep} and Figure \ref{fig.macro_mfg_2class_nonsep}. \\
+The same behavior appears in the case of one-class in Figure \ref{fig.micro_1class_RA}.